 Are you like me?
 When you’re waiting at an office or for an appointment, do you read all the food magazines first?
 And if there aren’t any, do you read others from the back to front because the recipes are in the back?
 That’s exactly how I came across this recipe from Better Homes and Gardens* for Stuffed Chicken Roast.
 I practically drooled over it!
 I was obsessed – I knew I had to make it!

 I watched an episode of Diner’s Drive-Ins & Dives the other day, Land to Sea and they featured the Black Pelican Oceanfront Cafe in Kittyhawk, North Carolina.
-I was wowed by the Citrus Rosemary Brined Chicken with a Saute of Vegetables, and I couldn’t get it off my mind.
+I was wowed by the Black Pelican Citrus Rosemary Brined Chicken with a Saute of Vegetables, and I couldn’t get it off my mind.
 Of course, I looked for the recipe and couldn’t help be bummed that it wasn’t one of the recipes given on the DDD website.

 This is a beautiful soup, simple and a sneaky way to get almost anyone to eat their vegetables – and eat them, they will, and they’ll darned well like them – prepared like this! 🙂 The subtle flavoring lends a gorgeous background note without overwhelming the delicate vegetables.
 It’s just enough to make you want to taste again and again while wondering “Just what is in this?”